parikshitpagare/3-mode-bluetooth-robot/README.md

 ## Software

+### IDE

-- To program the microcontroller **Arduino IDE** is used which is commonly used with Arduino development boards.
+To program the microcontroller **Arduino IDE** is used which is commonly used with Arduino development boards.
-- In addition certain libraries are required for proper functioning of the microcontroller and interfaced components.

 ### Libraries
+Certain libraries are required for proper functioning of the microcontroller and interfaced components.

 - [Servo](https://github.com/arduino-libraries/Servo)
 - [Soft PWM](https://github.com/bhagman/SoftPWM)

-## App
+### Android App

-The Android app is developed on **MIT App Inventor** platform.
+The Android app is developed on [MIT App Inventor](https://appinventor.mit.edu/) platform.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/80714882/234086423-0e0004e6-409b-4755-bb82-c423c5a22c3a.png" width="75%" height="75%">